deadseal001/Regex_Tutorial/README.md

 ## Summary

 In this tutorial, we will go through some specifics of regex so that we can understand the search pattern that regex defines.
-Usually such patterns are used by string-searching algorithms for "find" or "find and replace" operations on strings, or for input validation.
+Usually, such patterns are used by string-searching algorithms for "find" or "find and replace" operations on strings, or for input validation.
 Regular expression techniques are developed in theoretical computer science and formal language theory.
 Here is an example of regex to match an email address:

 `/^[a-zA-Z0-9_.+-]+@[a-zA-Z0-9-]+\.[a-zA-Z0-9-.]+$/`